-- Go to University Avenue and proceed east; cross Prince Street and proceed past the Memorial Art Gallery parking lot.
+- Go to University Avenue and proceed east; cross Prince Street and proceed past the Memorial Art Gallery_parking lot.
 Proceed down the sidewalk.
-A School Safety Officer will be at the intersection of Prince Street and University Avenue. - A423 through A436 will exit the building at EXIT 3 - A247 through A253 will exit the building at EXIT 3
+A School Safety Officer will be at the intersection of Prince Street and University Avenue. - A190 through A188 will exit the building at EXIT 3 - A250 through A253 will exit the building at EXIT 3 - A350 through A353 will exit the building at EXIT 3 - A433 through A436 will exit the building at EXIT 3